-You hear all the time that giving kids choices is the way to go.
+You hear all the time that giving choices is the way to go.
 But what if it backfires?
-Here’s why giving kids choices doesn’t always work.
+Avoid these 5 mistakes parents make when giving choices.

 My son woke up cranky, dragging himself through his morning routine.
-He complained about his oatmeal and lay limp as I got him dressed for school.
-He balked when he had to stop assembling his puzzles so we could leave the house on time.
+He complained about his oatmeal and lay limp as I got him dressed for the day.
+He balked when he had to stop assembling his puzzles so we could leave the house for an errand.
 And when it was time to put on a jacket, he refused.

 One tactic that could work well is to say, “We’re putting on your jacket.
-Which one do you want to wear—the red one or the blue one?”
+Which one do you want to wear?”

 And for good reason: When given a choice, kids gain a sense of ownership.
-Suddenly, putting on a jacket doesn’t seem like Mom’s Terrible Idea I Must Rebel Against.
+Putting on a jacket doesn’t seem like Mom’s Terrible Idea I Must Rebel Against.
 Instead, they get to decide that for today, they will wear the blue jacket.

 But is it possible offering choices will backfire?
 And does its effectiveness fizzle after a certain point?

-Now imagine a mom so taken with offering children choices.
+But imagine a mom so taken with offering children choices.
 She saw the immediate positive responses when she’d ask her son what he’d like for a snack.
 She also asked if he wanted to play on the slide or on the seesaw before leaving the park.
-Then it was what music he wanted to listen to at home.
+Then it was what music he wanted to listen to during the car ride.

-But at one point, she tells her son they’re going to the mall, to which he replied, “What are my choices?”
+Except at one point, she tells him that they’re going to go to the grocery, to which he replied, “What are my choices?”

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.